SAP/spartacus-docs/_pages/dev/kyma-integration.md

 ---
-title: Kyma integration
+title: Kyma Integration (DRAFT)
 ---

 ## Prerequisites

-If your Spartacus application is running on commerce cloud, these configs should already be in place:
+If your Spartacus application is running on Commerce Cloud, these configs should already be in place:

 `local.properties`: